-• The Completer Rate is defined as the percent of students in the most recently finished school year who have attained a diploma or a GED.
+- The Completer Rate is defined as the percent of students in the most recently finished school year who have attained a diploma or a GED.
 The premise behind the Completer Rate is to give schools credit for working with students to obtain completion in some fashion.
-This may include obtaining the traditional diploma regardless of the time it takes to complete their high school course work (beyond the traditional four years) or by working with students to prepare them to get a GED.

-• If students did not attend at least 50% of their last enrolled year at one school, students count at the high school they attended the longest, or the last enrolled if there are multiple enrollments with equal enrollment lengths (new rule in 2017-18).
+This may include obtaining the traditional diploma regardless of the time it takes to complete their high school course work (beyond the traditional four years) or by working with students to prepare them to get a GED. - If students were not enrolled at least 50% of their last enrolled year at one school, students count at the high school they attended the longest, or the last enrolled if there are multiple enrollments with equal enrollment lengths (new rule in 2017-18). - For accountability, a semester will be considered 50% of the school year.